usbarmory/go-boot/README.md

 Introduction
 ============

 > :warning: this is a Work in Progress not meant for production use

-This [TamaGo](https://github.com/usbarmory/tamago) based unikernel acts as a primary UEFI boot loader for AMD64 platforms, allowing boot of kernel images (e.g. Linux) and UEFI API interaction.
+The [GoBoot](https://github.com/usbarmory/go-boot) project is a [TamaGo](https://github.com/usbarmory/tamago) unikernel implementing a UEFI Shell and primary boot loader for AMD64 platforms, allowing boot of kernel images (e.g. Linux) and UEFI API interaction.

 Operation
 =========